 One of the signs that you might be depressed, not lazy, is that you begin to experience difficulty in concentrating.

-This minute you find yourself doing something and the next minute, you’ve not only lost interest but totally forgotten what was going on.
+You find yourself doing something this minute, and the next minute, you’ve not only lost interest but totally forgotten what was going on.

-You somehow found a way to start a task but completing the task becomes such a big deal for you.
+You somehow find a way to start a task, but completing the task becomes a big deal for you.

 You find it hard to focus or complete tasks.